joshuamotoaki/joshuamotoaki/README.md

 ![Header](./header.png)

 😊 Hi there!
-I'm Joshua Motoaki Lau, and I'm currently studying [Electrical and Computer Engineering](https://ece.princeton.edu/) at Princeton University.
+I'm Joshua Motoaki Lau, and I'm currently studying [Electrical and Computer Engineering](https://ece.princeton.edu/) at Princeton University with minors in computer science and german.
 I research computer networks with the [NetSyn Lab](https://netsyn.princeton.edu/), specifically looking into video streaming security.
 I also work as a lead developer and co-president for [TigerApps](https://tigerapps.org/).

 ## 🚀 Projects
-I love working on projects that I feel are impactful and that I want to use myself.
-Here are some of my favorites:
+I love working on projects that I believe are impactful and that I want to use myself:

 - [**TigerJunction**](https://github.com/TigerAppsOrg/tiger-junction): A full-stack web application for Princeton academic planning and course selection used by thousands of students.
 - [**GenCards**](https://github.com/joshuamotoaki/gen-cards): A desktop flashcard application that features a take on spaced repetition that I believe is more human-friendly.